opencord/cord/docs/quickstart.md

 This guide walks through the steps to bring up a demonstration CORD "POD", running in virtual machines on a single physical server (a.k.a.
-"CORD-in-a-Box").
+"CORD-in-a-Box" or just "CiaB").
 The purpose of this demonstration POD is to enable those interested in understanding how CORD works to examine and interact with a running CORD environment.
 It is a good place for novice CORD users to start.